subie23/ReadMe-ALAKAZAM/README.md

 - Open in VS Code
 - Open in Itegrated Terminal
 - Run "npm i"
-- Run "node index.js" to initiate question
+- Run "node index.js" to initiate questions
 - When all the questions are answered a README.md file will appear under the "Utilities" folder under the name "alakazamREADME.md"

 Here is a screenshot of the generated README.md: